Profile: Uli al-Baas

 Chain of command:

-UAB appears to be ideologically and structurally aligned with Iran’s Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF).
-Its messaging is amplified by Farsi-language IRGC-affiliated Telegram channels such as “IRGC Cyber Corps,” and its logo resembles that of IRGC client militias like Hezbollah and Harakat Hezbollah al-Nujaba.
+UAB appears to be ideologically and structurally aligned with Iran’s IRGC-Qods Force.
+Its messaging is amplified by Farsi-language IRGC-affiliated Telegram channels such as “IRGC Cyber Corps,” and its logo resembles that of IRGC client militias like Lebanese Hezbollah and Harakat Hezbollah al-Nujaba.

 - General Leader: Abu Jihad Ridha al-Husseini

 - Deputy General Leader: Brig.
-Gen. Munthir Wannus (formerly Commander of Syrian Popular Resistance until July 8, 2025)
+Gen. Munthir Wannus (formerly commander of the Syrian Popular Resistance until July 8, 2025)

 - Chief of Staff: Brig.
 Gen. Ahmad Jad Allah